 The Coliseum is a non-smoking building and electronic cigarettes are also not permitted.

 There’s a good selection of restaurants and cafes in Oldham, and they’ve always been a popular destination for a pre-show dinner or a spot of coffee or lunch, if you’re coming to a matinee.

 If you fancy grabbing a coffee and a cake before or after a matinee, there’s a range of coffee shops and independent cafes to choose from.
 Oldham has a branch of Rhode Island Coffee, the award winning North West chain, in the Spindles Town Square Shopping Centre.
 It’s staffed by theatre fans who’ll serve you a cappuccino and give you the lowdown on our latest production.
 There’s also Nola’s Tea Room on George Street (at the back of Spindles Town Square Shopping Centre) which serves up home made cakes and is described by its many fans as a “hidden gem”.

 Here’s our eating out and coffee picks.
 All are practically on our doorstep.

-Long established, Valentino’s, on Retiro Street; Mario’s, on Yorkshire Street; Romano’s, Rock Street and The Old Bill on Greaves Street cater for people who love Italian food, and they always have special offers for Coliseum customers – check their websites for more details.
+Long established, Valentino’s, on Retiro Street; Romano’s on Rock Street and The Old Bill on Greaves Street cater for people who love Italian food, and they always have special offers for Coliseum customers – check their websites for more details.

 Newer to the town are two restaurants cooking up American style burgers and Southern cusine – Jack’s Smokehouse on Yorkshire Street and The SmokeYard on Church Terrace.
 They’ve also been joined by The Grill at No 20 on Retiro Street serving up steaks and Italian style dishes